kapwing/ffmpeg.wasm-core/README.md

 $ git submodule update --init --recursive
 ```

+Note: Key changes to this repo are made to `build.sh`, `wasm/build-scripts/configure-ffmpeg.sh`, and `wasm/build-scripts/build-ffmpeg.sh`

 ## Build

 *Note: Only option 1 has been tested.
 The build takes roughly 25 minutes.
 For building multithreaded FFMPEG, drop FFMPEG_ST=yes*